 Students today are arriving in the classroom with an enormous variety of skills, experiences, and attitudes.
-Many are at risk of academic failure, but virtually every student can achieve academic success when they are provided with effective instruction and an environment of respect.
-This course presents a model for addressing this challenge allowing students to master a new approach for understanding and reaching students with learning challenges; to discover tools for increasing motivation and enhancing academic achievement by all students; and to review model strategies that work well with students who learn differently.
-Particular attention is paid to challenges that relate to the learner's neurobiological system and two particular areas of study are attention deficit disorders and dyslexia.
-Students also explore and apply ways to link with parents and community resources to assist courageous learners in reaching their potential.
-Prerequisite/s: None
+Many are at risk of academic failure, but the vast majority of students can achieve academic success when they are provided with effective instruction and an environment of respect.
+This course presents a model for addressing this challenge by guiding educators to master a new approach for